 I made these 3 soda tab bracelets for my mom for breast cancer awareness month.
 She is going to share them with some friends.
 I also made a 4th and gave it to someone before I had a chance to photograph it.
 Here is the free raverly pattern for them.

+While watching World War Z, I made this dishcloth using this free pattern.
+Its an easy pattern, so I was able to knit this while watching the movie in the dark.
 I made this dishcloth, because it is the first homework assignment that I handout to my crochet students.
 It is a very simple dishcloth to make, and it allows them to practice making single crochet stitches, find the next stitch, and try and keep the sides even.
 Here is the free pattern for it.

 I just finished crocheting this market bag on Friday.
 I teach my crochet students how to make it during their 2nd, 3rd, and 4th class.
 In the 2nd class they learn how to crochet a flat circle (the base).
 In the 2nd class they start crocheting the sides in a V stitch pattern.
 In the 4th class they learn how to make the handles.
 This is my own pattern, which I tweaked a little after making this bag.
 I am currently making another of these bags but using the tweaked pattern and chunky yarn.
 I used Cascade Yarns Pinwheel for this bag.